Multi-Winner Voting with Approval Preferences: Voting in Combinatorial Domains

-The literature on voting in combinatorial domains studies a general setup, where a number of decisions (not necessarily binary) need to be made, and where there exist (possibly complex) relations between the decisions.
+The literature on voting in combinatorial domains studies a more general setup, where a number of decisions (not necessarily binary) need to be made, and where there exist (possibly complex) relations between the decisions.
 Similarly, the preferences of the voters might have complex forms.
-For example, consider two issues---$I_1$ with two possible decisions $Y_1$ and $N_1$, and $I_2$ with possible decisions $Y_2$ and $N_2$.
-A voter might prefer decision $Y_2$ only if the decision with respect to issue $I_1$ is $Y_1$; otherwise, that is if decision $N_1$ on $I_1$ is made, a voter might prefer $N_2$ over $Y_2$ (see \cite{BKZ:voting-on-referenda} for a detailed discussion of this example).
+For example, consider two issues---$I_1$ with two possible decisions $Y_1$ and $N_1$, and $I_2$ with two possible decisions $Y_2$ and $N_2$.
+A voter might prefer decision $Y_2$ only if the decision with respect to issue $I_1$ is $Y_1$; otherwise this voter might prefer $N_2$ over $Y_2$ (see the work of \citet{BKZ:voting-on-referenda} for a detailed discussion of this example).
 Various languages have been studied that allow voters to express such complex combinatorial preferences.
-For example, in the context of approval-based committee elections, some of these languages would allow voters to express the view that a certain group of candidates works particularly well together, so they should either be all selected as members of the winning committee or none of them should be chosen, or the view that some candidates should never be chosen together.
-In the literature on committee elections, on the other hand, it is assumed that the preferences of the voters are separable, thus the voters can only make statements about their levels of appreciation for different candidates.
+For example, in the context of approval-based multi-winner elections, some of these languages would allow voters to express the view that a certain group of candidates works particularly well together, so they should either be all selected as members of the winning committee or none of them should be chosen, or the view that some candidates should never be chosen together.
+In the literature on multi-winner elections, on the other hand, it is assumed that the preferences of the voters are separable, thus the voters can only make statements about their levels of appreciation for different candidates.
+An interesting middle ground between very general forms of combinatorial preferences and simple (i.e., separable) preferences was proposed by \citet{BarrotL16}: conditional approval ballots allow voters to specify their approval ballots conditional on whether certain candidates are to be included in the committee.